- Bergen County Bar Association (Past Chair, Labor Law Committee)

 Steven Adler Authors Star Ledger Piece on Nondisclosure Agreements in Light of Latest Stormy Daniels News

-March 21, 2018Mandelbaum Barrett's Labor and Employment Law Co-Chair Steven Adler explains #nondisclosureagreements in this op-ed piece for NJ.com and the Star Ledger. #StormyDaniels #Employmentlaw
+March 21, 2018Mandelbaum Barrett PC's Labor and Employment Law Co-Chair Steven Adler explains #nondisclosureagreements in this op-ed piece for NJ.com and the Star Ledger. #StormyDaniels #Employmentlaw

 Steven Adler Interviewed by WBGO on "How to Protect Against Sexual Harassment in the Workplace"